michelp/metagration/README.md

 ## How does it work?

-Scripts are run *in revision order*.
+Scripts are stored procedures run *in revision order*.
 This means that revision 2 is always run after 1, and before 3 when going up, and the opposite when going down.
 It is not possible to insert "in between" two existing revisions, even if their revisions are not consecutive.
 A `BEFORE INSERT` trigger enforces that new scripts must have a revision > max(revision) for all existing scripts.
 While you can disable this trigger to bulk import revisions you will be responsible for their revision order being correct.

 When a script is created with `metagration.create()` the up and down code are substituted into the body dynamically generated plpgsql procedure.
 You don't have to use `create()`, a script can be written in any supported language that can write stored procedures, such as python and javascript.
-In this case you would insert the new script directly into the table:

-    INSERT INTO metagration.script (up_script) VALUES ('name_of_your_proc');

 One and only one script at a time can be `is_current = true`.
 This is enforced with a `UNIQUE` partial index.
 The procedure